fstarlike/wp-git-manager/SECURITY.md

 ---

-**Note**: This plugin is designed for development and staging environments where administrators have full control over the server.
+**Note**: This Plugin is designed for development and staging environments where administrators have full control over the server.
 Use with appropriate caution in production environments.